Research on Adequate Pension Provision

 Researchers: Satu Nivalainen, Sanna Tenhunen, Juha Rantala, Janne Salonen

 Short-sighted self-employed persons pay too little pension contribution: Trajectory analysis of incomes

 Aim: In this study, we examine the reasons for the low confirmed income and pensions of the self-employed and professionals.
 The review is based on the Finnish Centre for Pensions’ data on the supervision of insurance under the Self-employed Persons’ Pensions Act from 2012 to 2015.
 Using trajectory analysis, we present an overview of self-employed persons who behave in different ways in relation to this issue.

-Toteutus: Study based on register data of the Finnish Centre for Pensions and the Tax Administration.
-The groups are identified through trajectory analysis.
-The reasons for underinsurance are explained with a statistical model.
+Realization: Study based on register data of the Finnish Centre for Pensions and the Tax Administration.

-Researcher: Janne Salonen (Finnish Centre for Pensions), Lasse Koskinen and Tapio Nurmi (Universi-ty of Tampere)
+Researcher: Janne Salonen (Finnish Centre for Pensions), Lasse Koskinen and Tapio Nurmi (Tampere University)

 Aim: In this project, we outline Finnish citizens opinions and views on pensions.
 We also examine how Finns have prepared themselves financially for retirement and what their knowledge and views on pensions are after the 2017 pension reform.

 Realisation: Questionnaire survey sent to 5,000 randomly selected 25-67-year-old Finnish citizens.
 The dataset will be supplemented with register data.
 The privacy statement (in Finnish) is applied to the processing of personal data.